Jerc007/TC_core/README.md

 This repository collects several fundamental blocks used in the Datapath of Tensor Core units (an in-chip hardware accelerator commonly found in GPUs and processors) [ [1] ](https://www.computer.org/csdl/proceedings-article/ispass/2019/08695642/19wBevIF5T2) [ [2] ](https://patents.google.com/patent/US10338919B2/en) [ [3] ](https://ieeexplore.ieee.org/abstract/document/9007413)

-A Tensor Core Unit (TCU), also referred to as a Matrix Core, is a Domain-Specific Architecture (DSA) designed to accelerate mxnxk matrix multiplications.
-TCUs are fundamental building blocks in modern AI accelerators, commonly integrated into today’s processors and GPUs.
+A Tensor Core Unit (TCU), also referred to as a Matrix Core, is a Domain-Specific Architecture (DSA) designed to accelerate <p style="color:blue;">mxnxk</p> matrix multiplications and serves as a fundamental building block in modern AI accelerators, commonly integrated into today’s processors and GPUs.
 At their core, they execute the fused matrix operation:

 𝐷 = 𝐴 × 𝐵 + 𝐶